zuozhenggh/learning-library/oci-library/oci-hol/oci-dataflow-sampleapp/dataflow-sampleapp/samplehiveexternaltable.md

    ![Sample Application Configuration](../images/Hive-MetaStore-Application-2.png " ")

 5. When done, click **Create**.
-When the Application is created, you see it in the Application list.
+When the Application is created, you should see it in the Application list.

    ![Sample Application](../images/MetaStore-App.png " ")